8 Health Benefits Of Sunflower Seeds, Risks & How To Eat

 If you already have acne vulgaris, sunflower seeds can aggravate it because these seeds have high-fat content and trigger comedogenic sebum.
 Such high-lipid sebum can clog the skin pores and worsen acne (22).

-On the contrary, the topical application of products with sunflower seed oil or extracts works well as these products show anti-inflammatory effects and heal skin conditions (22).
+On the contrary, the topical application of products with sunflower seed oil works well.
+Common benefits of sunflower oil are treating skin inflammation and promoting healthy skin aging (22).

 Further research is needed to determine whether sunflower seeds are helpful or not.